Gimmick (film): Soundtrack

 The soundtrack of the film is composed by Arjun Janya and lyrics by Kaviraj.

 Marketing and release

 The official trailer of the film was unveiled on 18 May 2019.
-The official sneak-peak of the film was unveiled on 25 May 2019.
+The official sneak peek of the film was unveiled on 25 May 2019.

 The film was theatrically released on 15 August 2019.

 Reception

 Critical response

 A Sharadhaa of The New Indian Express opined that music director Ajrun Janya's compositions suited the mood of the film.
 Praising the cinematography by Vignesh Vasu, Sharadhaa concluded, "In company of ghosts, the horror film with comical twists makes for a one-time-watch."
 Vinay Lokesh of The Times of India gave three stars out of five and noted that the story took time to come up, but after that there were 'edge-of-the-seat moments' till the end.
 Lokesh concluded, "The actor excels in his role in this horror-comedy.
 If you have not watched the original, Gimmick is sure to entertain.